Q – Can I plant my marigolds and geraniums yet?

 Q– What other chores should I do now?

-A– Stake tall or floppy perennials like peonies with peony rings that supply convenient support or with stakes to which plants can be tied as they grow.
+A– Support tall or floppy perennials with peony rings or tomato cages or install stakes to which plants can be tied as they grow.
+Tie loosely, so that stems are not strangled as they grow.

 Q -Can I plant the rest of my vegetable garden yet?

 A– Even cold-tolerant vegetables should not go into the ground until the first of May in most gardens in Central Maine.
 Around mid-May, plant corn.
 Beans should wait till the end of the month.
-At last, after Memorial Day, you can plant warm-weather vegetable transplants outside without much worry.
-Basil is about the last to go into the ground; June 1 is not too late for basil.
+At last, after Memorial Day, you can plant warm-weather vegetable seedlings outside without much worry.
+Basil is about the last to go into the ground; June 1 is a safe time for basil.
 Start a regular fertilizing schedule.

 Q- What should I do to care for my lawn?